 For this review I’ve purchased YCharts Professional Edition which was $300/month for me.
 I suspect YCharts does give volume discounts for firms who want to purchase multi-seat licenses.
 You will have to contact them to ask.

-YCharts Professional adds these features when compared to YCharts Lite:
+YCharts Professional adds these features when compared to YCharts Standard:

-- Excel Add-in – A powerful feature that allows users to perform their own data analysis
+- Excel Add-in — A powerful feature that allows users to perform your own data analysis in real-time

 - Stock Screener — A very flexible way to narrow your equity search criteria